 Despite the painful memories of burning my fingers, I decided to dig up the Fathead dough recipe and experiment with it.
 I supposed the Fathead dough with the baking mix might be just the perfect dough for the pastries.

 I made my first Fathead dough experiments with the baking mix in Greece (more about that in this post).
-I didn’t have any microwave oven but just a regular stovetop.
+Actually, I didn’t have any microwave oven but just a regular stovetop.
 To my big surprise, Fathead dough was quick and easy to prepare in a saucepan — even without burning my fingers!

 When using low heat to melt the cheeses on a stovetop, the temperature doesn’t rise as high as in a microwave oven, so the dough doesn’t burn the fingers.
 Even better: Fathead dough turned out fantastic with our Ketokamu baking mix.
 That moment made me an avid lover of Fathead dough!